Datovis/woomoo/source/_posts/jonathan-is-a-woomooer.md

-title: Jonathan Dang Is a Woomooer
+title: "Jonathan Dang Is a Woomooer"
-date: 2013-02-25 10:20:00
+date: "2013-02-25 10:20:00"
-tags: New Member
+tags: "New Member"
-author: Ben Lin
+author: "Ben Lin"
-description: Jonathan used to work with Shao and is very passionate about developing developer tools.
-He will mainly be working on the web frontend development.
+description: "Jonathan used to work with Shao and is very passionate about developing developer tools.
+He will mainly be working on the web frontend development."
 ---

 We are thrilled to welcome Jonathan to be the first Woomooer!
 He used to work with Shao in [Jiepang](jiepang.com) and is very passionate about developing developer tools.
 He will mainly be working on the web frontend development of POP.